 The successful candidate should have the following:

-- Degree and relevant postgraduate/PhD qualification or equivalent qualification
+- Degree and relevant postgraduate/PhD qualification or near completion, or equivalent qualification

 - Higher Education Fellowship or equivalent